Rules of the auction

 10. Signing of the Sales Contract

 10.1.
-The Highest bidder and the Owner must sign the Sales Contract and/or the Preliminary Contract (if it has to be signed) within the time frame set out in the Rules.
-The draft Sales Contract and/or the draft Preliminary Contract in respect of each Property shall be provided on the Platform at the latest on the date of the beginning of the Auction.
+The Highest bidder and the Owner must sign the Sales Contract within the time frame set out in the Rules.
+The draft Sales Contract in respect of each Property shall be provided on the Platform at the latest on the date of the beginning of the Auction.
 The Final purchase price for the Property shall be paid upon signing the Sales Contract.

 10.2.
-The Highest bidder and the Owner must sign the Sales Contract within 90 (ninety) calendar days of the date when he was announced to be the Highest bidder, if it is necessary to inform third parties which, under the applicable law, have a pre-emptive right to acquire the Property in accordance with the procedure prescribed by the law, or if the Sales Contract can only be signed after having obtained the necessary permits from the public authorities.
-In other cases, the Highest bidder and the Bidder must sign the Sales Contract within 15 (fifteen) calendar days of the date when he was announced to be the Highest bidder.
-If, in the opinion of the Auction House, it is necessary to sign the Preliminary Contract, the Highest bidder must sign it within 10 (ten) calendar days of the date when he was announced to be the Highest bidder.
+The Highest bidder and the Owner must sign the Sales Contract within 15 (fifteen) calendar days of the date when he was announced to be the Highest bidder.
+The Highest bidder and the Owner must sign the Sales Contract within 60 (sixty) calendar days of the date when he was announced to be the Highest bidder, if it is necessary to inform third parties which, under the applicable law, have a pre-emptive right to acquire the Property in accordance with the procedure prescribed by the law, or if the Sales Contract can only be signed after having obtained the necessary permits from the public authorities.
 If the Highest bidder is represented by a natural person who must sign the Sales Contract on behalf of the Highest bidder, then, until the signing of the Sales Contract, such a natural person must provide all necessary evidence confirming such representation rights.

 10.3.
 After announcing the Highest bidder, the third parties which, under the applicable law, have the pre-emptive rights shall be offered to exercise such rights in accordance with the law.
-If such third party exercises its right to acquire the Property, then the Preliminary Contract (if any is signed) shall automatically become invalid and signing the Sales Contract shall become impossible.
+If such third party exercises its right to acquire the Property, then signing the Sales Contract shall become impossible.
 The Parties agree that they will not hold each other responsible for the actual inability of the Highest bidder to acquire the Property because of the third party’s decision to exercise its pre-emptive right under the applicable law.
 In such case, the Auction House shall return the Buyer’s premium to the Highest bidder within 5 (five) working days of signing the Sales Contract with such third party.
 If the registered member (the Bidder) of the Auction Platform, who is not the Highest bidder, exercises the pre-emptive right that is provided for in the laws to acquire the Property sold at the Auction, the Auction House shall have the right to terminate the Agreement on the Participation at the Auction.

 10.4.
-The Owner shall have the right to refuse to sign the Sales Contract and/or the Preliminary Contract (if it has to be signed) in the following cases:
+The Owner shall have the right to refuse to sign the Sales Contract in the following cases:

 10.4.1.
 The Highest bidder fails to comply with the requirements laid down in the legislation of Latvia and/or in the Rules.